Rule 5101:2-12-20 | Sleeping and napping requirements for a licensed child care center.

 (10) Infants under twelve months old shall be placed on their backs to sleep unless the parent provides written authorization on the JFS 01235 "Sleep Position Waiver Statement for Child Care" signed by the child's physician.
 The JFS 01235 shall be maintained on file for review and is valid for one year.
 Infants who are able to roll from back to front and front to back shall be placed initially on their back for sleeping but allowed to remain in a position they prefer.

 (11) Cribs assigned to a child shall not be used for storage of toys and other materials.

 (C) What are the cot and mat requirements for a licensed child care center?

-(4) Children are not permitted to rest, nap, or sleep on the floor without a cot or mat.
+(3) Children are only permitted to rest, nap, or sleep on a cot or mat.

 (D) When shall children stop using cribs?

 (1) When the child is able to climb out of the crib.